 What Users Think About Zendesk

 Zendesk customers like the robust set of features and the integrations with other services, including the overall Zendesk ecosystem.
 Customers don’t like that support is limited unless you are on a higher-priced plan, and they felt that Zendesk can be more overwhelming to set up as a small business.
-You can check out what other customers are saying on our Zendesk review page.

 Integrating Shopify with your customer relationship management software can provide your business with powerful sales and customer follow-up tools to make you more efficient and profitable.
 While many third-party integrations exist, we looked at the software that directly connects your ecommerce store with your CRM to provide you with this list of the best.